mrmxf/gh-opentsg-tsig-demos/README.md

 The `tsig` command ensures only a TSIG tile is written.

-The `list` command list the available shapes and their shape names
+The `list` command list the available shapes and their brief descriptions.

 ## flags